-We may still be patiently waiting for the third season of hit Netflix show, The Crown, but now the creators have already cast a key character in the fourth season: the all-important role of Princess Diana.
+We may still be patiently waiting for the third season of hit Netflix show, The Crown, but now the creators have already cast more than one key character in the fourth season.

-Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, said that she was ‘beyond excited and honoured to be joining The Crown for its fourth season.
+Back in April, it was revealed that Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, was ‘beyond excited and honoured to be joining The Crown for its fourth season’ as Princess Diana.

 ‘I have been glued to the show since the first episode and to think I’m now joining this incredibly talented acting family is just surreal,’ she said.
 ‘Princess Diana was an icon, and her effect on the world remains profound and inspiring.’

-As fans will know, Netflix are making season three and four of the royal drama back-to-back, with the former set to launch on the streaming service in September.
+As fans will know, Netflix are making season three and four of the royal drama back-to-back, with the former set to launch on the streaming service later this year.

 Back in March, The Telegraph reported that Netflix were on the hunt for ‘a mesmerising new young star with extraordinary range’ to play Princess Diana between the ages of 18-22.
 The official job description read: ‘She has to play charming comedy, flirt and social exhibitionist on the world stage, desperate and lonely self-harmer at her lowest ebb and the kind of psychological intensity of Mia Farrow in Rosemary’s Baby.’